nitsanavni/katas/fizzbuzz-with-idiff/post.md

 ## r, r, r, F

-You might have noticed that the code changes above adheres to a specific style of Preparatory Refactoring.
+You might have noticed that the code changes above adhere to a specific style of Preparatory Refactoring.
 Making a sequence of small refactorings (r) followed by a single small behavior change (F):

 ```
 r, r, r, F